 A little more than a month from now, New Jersey voters will start receiving their mail-in ballots for November’s general election.
 In addition to all the candidates running for office, those ballots will contain three statewide questions on which voters will also get to decide.

-One you have heard a lot about will decide whether or not to legalize marijuana.
+You have probably heard a lot about Ballot Question No. 1, whether or not to legalize marijuana.

 I am here to talk about the third question, which is a bit more complicated and has not received much attention: a proposed amendment to the New Jersey constitutional provisions that govern redistricting, the process by which state legislative maps are redrawn every 10 years based on updated Census data.

 The state Legislature approved the amendment on July 30 when Democrats in both houses (and not a single Republican) passed ACR188/SCR124 (51-26 in the Assembly and 25-15 in the Senate) with not a single Republican vote in support.